Factorization of Power Corrections in the Drell-Yan Process in EFT: NLP operator products in SCET

 Using the running of the fictional coupling $w_{n,\nb}$ in \eqn{eq:w12_running}, we can obtain the rapidity anomalous dimension and rapidity evolution equation for $T_{(0,0)}$, which we further discuss in \secref{sec:rap_running}.

-Note that for $\eta_n=-\eta_\nb$ and $\nunnb=q_L^2$ there are no additional ultraviolet (UV) divergences in the matrix element of $T_{(0,0)}$ beyond the renormalization of $O_2^{(0)}(\mu)$, indicating that the phase space integral in SCET is UV finite.
-Additional UV divergences in the matrix element would indicate phase space integrals which were sensitive to the UV scale $q_L$, in which case the RG running of $T_{(0,0)}$ would not simply be given by the running of $C_2^{(0)\dagger}(\mu) C_2^{(0)}(\mu)$.
-It is possible that this could complicate the RG running at higher orders in $\alpha_s$, where the final state phase space can include multiple gluons with individually large $\myvec{k}_T$ which largely cancel to contribute at small $q_T$.
+Note that for $\eta_n=-\eta_\nb$ and $\nunnb=q_L^2$ there are no additional ultraviolet (UV) divergences in the matrix element of $T_{(0,0)}$ beyond the renormalization of $O_2^{(0)}(\mu)$, indicating that the phase space integral in SCET is UV finite at $O(\alpha_s)$.
 Similarly, one-loop matrix elements at NLP will also be found to be UV finite.
+Additional UV divergences in matrix elements of the $T_{(i,j)}$'s would indicate phase space integrals which were sensitive to the UV scale $q_L$, in which case the RG running of the corresponding $T_{(i,j)}$ would not simply be given by the running of its constituent SCET operators, but would have additional contributions.
+It is possible that this could complicate the RG running of the $H_{(i,j)}$'s at higher orders in $\alpha_s$, where the final state phase space can include multiple gluons with individually large $\myvec{k}_T$ which largely cancel to contribute at small $q_T$, but this would not affect the one-loop running or the form of the factorization \eqn{eq:final_Cff_factorization}.

 Subtracting the counterterms yields the renormalized matrix element

 which, with the replacement $\nun \nunb = \nu^2$, also reproduces the result in \cite{Inglis:2020rpi}.